10 Bipolar Disorder Facts You Should Know About

 6.)
 Bipolar Disorder Often Goes Misdiagnosed

-As we’ve discussed above, bipolar disorder often goes misdiagnosed as depression.
-Being that there is an overlap in symptoms and not everyone presents obvious signs of mania – it can be difficult for a mental health professional to come to a certain diagnosis.
-Especially if your there is no history of bipolar disorder in your family.
+Bipolar disorder is often misdiagnosed as depression.
+Being that there is an overlap in symptoms and not everyone presents obvious signs of mania, it can be difficult for a mental health professional to come to a certain diagnosis.
+Especially if there is no history of bipolar disorder in your family.

 7.)
 Adolescents and Children are Vulnerable to Bipolar Disorder

-While bipolar disorder is most commonly diagnosed in late teenagers and young adults, children and young teens can develop the condition as well.
-Unfortunately, it’s more difficult to diagnose people of this age group as their symptoms may not match the diagnostic criteria. ⁹
+While bipolar disorder is commonly diagnosed in late teenagers and young adults, children and young teens can also develop it.
+It’s difficult to diagnose people of this age group as their symptoms may not match the diagnostic criteria. ⁹

-More often than not, children and young teenagers that struggle with bipolar disorder also have a co-occurring mental health condition, such as attention-deficit/hyperactivity disorder (ADHD).
-In turn, this makes diagnosing children with the condition all the more difficult.
+More often than not, children and young teenagers who struggle with bipolar disorder also have a co-occurring mental health condition, such as attention-deficit/hyperactivity disorder (ADHD).
+Doctors may be prone to treating that condition instead of looking for co-morbidities.

-Not to mention, people of this age group naturally experience a lot emotionally as it is.
-Growing up and undergoing puberty can be difficult – leaving a lot of adolescents with mixed emotions.
-In order to truly identify whether or not you or your child has bipolar disorder, it can help to see a specialized child psychiatrist.
+Not to mention, people of this age group naturally experience heavy emotions.
+Growing up and undergoing puberty can be difficult and leave adolescents with mixed emotions.
+To identify whether or not you or your child has bipolar disorder, it can help to see a specialized child psychiatrist.

 8.)
 Proper Treatment Requires Medication

-• Antidepressants – The purpose of an antidepressant is to lower your mood and can help prevent depressive episodes.
-However, some doctors have found that antidepressants trigger manic episodes and, with that, suggest other medications to be taken alongside them. ¹¹
+• Antidepressants – To lower your mood and prevent depressive episodes.
+Some doctors have found that antidepressants may trigger manic episodes and suggest other medications to be taken alongside them. ¹¹

-• Antipsychotics – While these are more commonly prescribed for those with schizophrenia, antipsychotics can work wonders at treating mania (especially, in extreme cases).
+• Antipsychotics – While these are more commonly prescribed for schizophrenia, antipsychotics can work wonders at treating mania (especially, in extreme cases).

-• Mood Stabilizers – The most common medication for bipolar disorder is mood stabilizers.
-These reduce the amount of unusual activity with your brain and are also used as anticonvulsant or antiseizure medications.
-The most common mood stabilizer is lithium. ¹²
+• Mood Stabilizers – The most common medication for bipolar disorder.
+These reduce the amount of unusual activity in your brain and are also used as anticonvulsants or antiseizures. ¹²

-It’s likely a mental health professional will prescribe you more than one type of medication in order to manage both manic and depressive episodes.
-Finding the best medication and dosage amount can be tricky as the characteristics of bipolar disorder vary from person-to-person.
-However, the right doctor is likely to find the perfect balance for you.
+It’s likely a mental health professional will prescribe you more than one type of medication to manage both manic and depressive episodes.
+Finding the best combination and dosage can be tricky as the characteristics of bipolar disorder vary from person to person.

-It’s important to note that women shouldn’t take medication for bipolar disorder if you are pregnant, plan to become pregnant, or lactating.
-Research has found that these medications can go through the placenta and even make their way into breast milk, increasing the risk of birth defects. ¹³ Not to mention, when anti-epilepsy drugs are mixed with birth control pills, they increase the risk of pregnancy. ¹⁴
+It’s important to note that women who are pregnant, plan to become pregnant, or lactating shouldn’t take bipolar medication.
+These medications can go through the placenta and into breast milk, increasing the risk of birth defects. ¹³ Not to mention, when anti-epilepsy drugs are mixed with birth control pills, they increase the risk of pregnancy. ¹⁴

 9.)
 Therapy is Almost Essential for Treatment